PatrickKyei/exception/_posts/2021-09-01-a-piece-of-luck.md

 > The number of chances you have to get lucky when things aren’t going your way is through your network.

-The things we do often are more important to us if more other people are doing the same things we're doing.
+The things we do are often more important to us if more people are doing the same things we are.
 So you want to read a book?
-What book would it be advisable to pursue?
-You could say, "I simply need to read the best book and that is all I care about."
-But another thing you probably care about in addition to reading the best book is to have an opportunity to discuss the book you read with other people.
+What book should I read?
+"I just want to read the best book," you could say.
+But, aside from reading the best book, you probably want to be able to discuss it with other people.
 And you can't do that if you read a book that no one else reads.

-And so if you have two books of equivalent quality, you will get a similar advantage from pursuing one as the other, except if one has a more grounded readership.
-One's on the best seller list and the other one isn't.
-Then in addition to getting the same enjoyment you would have from reading the other book, you're going to also enjoy more opportunities to discuss that book with friends who will have read it as well.
-So when that's true, the saying, **"Success breeds success," holds with vengeance.**
+So, if you have two books of equal quality, pursuing one will give you a similar advantage as pursuing the other, unless one has a more grounded readership.
+One is a best-seller, while the other isn't.
+Then, in addition to getting the same enjoyment from reading the other book, you'll have more opportunities to discuss it with friends who will have also read it.
+When that is true, the adage **"success breeds success" holds true with vengeance.**

 ## The Acknowledgement Effect

-You know, this is always so interesting.
-I do see a ton of successful people who just don't even understand or just flat out refuse to acknowledge the role that luck has in their success.
-And for me, I'm constantly trying nowadays to count my blessings.
-Where was I lucky?
-Of course there's gratitude involved, right?
-I'm so lucky that this happened.
-I'm so lucky I was born in this generation, for example.
-I'm so lucky that I got great people around me and that I didn't screw up my life.
-I haven't been hit by a bus lately or ever for that matter now.
+You know, this is always fascinating.
+I see a lot of successful people who don't understand or refuse to acknowledge the role that luck plays in their success.
+And I'm constantly trying to count my blessings these days.
+Where have I been lucky?
+Isn't there a sense of gratitude involved?
+I consider myself extremely fortunate that this occurred.
+For example, I consider myself extremely fortunate to have been born in this generation.
+I'm so grateful that I have wonderful people in my life and that I haven't messed up my life.
+I haven't been hit by a bus in a long time, if ever.

-> But the idea here is also that when we count the role of luck in our lives, it helps us get a little bit more compassionate for those that don't have it.
-Not that it's an excuse for other people or anything like that, but at least we're not measuring people by the same measuring stick that we have when we're counting our luck, or I should say discounting our own luck.
+> However, the idea here is that counting the role of luck in our lives helps us become a little more compassionate for those who do not have it.
+Not that it's an excuse for other people or anything, but at least we're not using the same measuring stick when we're counting our luck, or should I say discounting our own luck.

-And there's a lot here that I think breeds compassion.
-It breeds a realistic viewpoint of what is possible in our own lives, especially given the amount of luck that you have just by virtue of reading this and understanding English and reading it on your super expensive by most standards in the world, mobile device, using 4G that your country has for you.
+And there's a lot here that I believe fosters compassion.
+It fosters a realistic vision of what is possible in our own lives, especially considering the amount of luck that you have just by virtue of reading this and understanding English and reading it on your highly expensive by most standards in the world, mobile gadget, utilizing 4G that your country has for you.

 **I mean, there's endless amounts of things to consider lucky in our lives.**